johnglynndavies/abertoir/wp-content/plugins/icon-separator/readme.txt

 * [Meta Field Block](https://wordpress.org/plugins/display-a-meta-field-as-block) - A block to display a meta field or an ACF field as a block.
 It can also be used in the Query Loop block.
 * [Counting Number Block](https://wordpress.org/plugins/counting-number-block) - A block to display a number that has the number-counting effect.
 * [Breadcrumb Block](https://wordpress.org/plugins/breadcrumb-block) - A simple breadcrumb trail block that supports JSON-LD structured data.
-* [Better Youtube Embed Block](https://wordpress.org/plugins/better-youtube-embed-block) - Embed Youtube videos without slowing down your site.
+* [Better Youtube Embed Block](https://wordpress.org/plugins/better-youtube-embed-block) - Embed YouTube videos without slowing down your site.

 The plugin is developed using @wordpress/create-block.